humanmade/altis-cms/docs/full-site-editing.md

 With the introduction of WordPress 5.9 the block editor can now be used to edit the entire website, including the header, navigation menus, sidebars, footer and layouts.

 This is achieved with a new type of theme called a Block Theme.
-The core difference betweem classic themes and block themes is that your template files are HTML files rather than PHP, containing a combination of raw HTML and block editor comments.
+The core difference between classic themes and block themes is that your template files are HTML rather than PHP, containing a combination of raw HTML and block editor comments.

 [For a more in depth overview and comparison to classic themes see the WordPress Theme Handbook](https://developer.wordpress.org/themes/block-themes/).